shouguicai/SCFNN/Oral Presentation/presentation draft.md

 We can say that, by using mixed data-model training, the SCFNN classifier can work well on two entirely diﬀerent SSPs.

 ## Summary & Future work：
-Here is a brief summary of the presentation.
-Machine learning has potential advantages in unstable underwater acoustic environment.
+In conclusion, Machine learning has potential advantages in unstable underwater acoustic environment.
 Combined with data-model mixed training, the SCFNN model can help reduce the mismatch problem in matched-field source localization.
-It deserves more efforts.

-For now, the discussions on applying machine learning based methods to overcome mismatch problem in underwater acoustics are preliminary [prɪ'lɪmə.neri].
+For now, the discussions are preliminary [prɪ'lɪmə.neri].
+It deserves more eﬀorts.

-Our future work may include the following orientations.
+Our future work may include the following orientations [.ɔriən'teɪʃ(ə)n].
 Firstly, as the localization error at low SNR is still huge, we will integrate ['ɪntə.ɡreɪt] adversarial [.ædvɜr'seriəl] learning into our model, and make the characteristic [.kerəktə'rɪstɪk] parameters [pə'ræmɪtər] can be enhanced, when the noise is high.
 Secondly, we will try to do some mathematical analysis on the learned model and try to explain how does the model robustness been improved by mixed training.

 Thank you for your listening.